codderns/practical_trials-kod_calismalari/README.md

-# practical_trials
+# practical_trials - bazı kod çalışmaları
 All of codes can be used for little aims.
+Turkish expressions is included in these codes.